turingschool/curriculum/source/projects/the_scale_up.markdown

 * 30,000+ "Tenant" records (whichever entity provides the items-for-purchase within your app)
 * 50,000+ "Order/Purchase" records
 * 15+ Tag/Category records (each Item or similar object should have at least 1 category)
-* Appropriate numbers of associated records.
+* Appropriate numbers of "associated records".
 So if each User has an associated address, then those records should be present in proportional numbers.

 Writing your seed script won't be too difficult, but running it can take some time, so it's recommended that you get started on this part early.
 Additionally, Ryan Bates' [Populator Gem](https://github.com/ryanb/populator) may be worth a look.

-#### Test-Driven Development

-Testing is just as important when taking over an existing codebase as it is during "greenfield" development.
-When working with code you don't understand, adding additional testing is often the _best_ way to wrap your head around what a component of the system is doing.

-* 4 - The code demonstrates high test coverage (>90%), tests at the feature and unit levels, and does not rely on external services.
-* 3 - The code demonstrates high test coverage (>80%), tests at feature and unit levels, but has some gaps or relies on external services.
-* 2 - The code demonstrates high test coverage (>80%), but does not adequately balance feature and unit tests.
-* 1 - The code does not have 80% test coverage or has significant gaps or weaknesses in testing.

-#### Code Quality

-* 4 - Application is exceptionally well-factored, makes good use of Rails features and conventions, and implements Object-Oriented abstractions around features or business logic.
-At a micro-level, methods are clear, concise, and well-designed.
-* 3 - The Application is well-factored and makes good use of Rails features and conventions, but does not utilize many object abstractions outside of the "Rails Box".
-At a micro-level, methods are clear and concise, with minimal issues around method scope, bloat, or naming.
-* 2 - The Application is reasonably well-factored but conflates or misplaces objects and responsibilities within the system.
-At a micro-level, methods are well-intentioned but suffer from poor naming, placement, or size.
-* 1 - The Application has difficulty organizing concepts into appropriate objects or methods, or struggles with organizing responsibilities according to the MVC paradigm.
+#### 4. Performance Optimization Techniques

+Utilizing Rails' performance optimization features is a major focus for this project, and as such we will be evaluating your project on how effectively it takes advantage of these features:

+* 4 - Application appropriately utilizes multiple caching techniques
+  along with sophisticated query optimizations and combinations.
+* 3 - Application uses a proficient combination of caching, query optimization, and code restructuring to achieve acceptable performance.
+* 2 - Application includes some optimizations in the form of basic caching or query optimization, but fails to attack the problem from multiple angles.
+* 1 - Application lacks creativity in optimizing performance.

-#### Additional Features
+#### 5. Additional Features

-Alas, just because we made it to the bigtime does not mean we're done working on our apps.
-In addition to the performance and scale requirements outlined above, your team will need to implement some new features on top of the existing codebase.
-Features are divided into __Base__ and __Supporting__ groups, and you'll need to implement some features from each:
+In addition to the performance and scale requirements outlined above, you will need to implement a few new features on top of the existing codebase.

+These features will most likely be necessary in order to hit the specified performance targets, but we specify them here to give you some initial guidance.

+Additionally a few extensions are included before which you may tackle at your own discretion.

+Rubric:

-* 4: Implements all Base Features and 2 or more Supporting Features
+* 4: Implements all Required Features and 1 or more Extensions
-* 3: Implements all Base Features and 1 Supporting Feature
+* 3: Implements all Base Features
 * 2: Implements some Base Features
 * 1: Features are unreliable or partially impelemented

-### Feature Additions -- Base Expectations

-#### Images: Uploads -> URLs
+__Images: Uploads -> URLs__

 Holy AWS Bills Batman!
 At this scale we can't afford to host images for all of our items, users, etc.
 A first order of business should be replacing any image upload requirements with an option to provide an image url.

-#### Pagination
+__Pagination__

 With all the records we're handling now, it won't be feasible to simply render a list of every item that's for sale.
 On any page that includes a "list" of items (Index, Tags, etc), add a Pagination interface